 As much as I love routines, it’s not a great look for writing.
-Progress has not equaled growth, and I needed to reflect about that.
+Progress has not equaled growth, and I needed to reflect on that.

-One thought was, I am not giving readers what they want.
+One thought was, I’m not giving readers what they want.

 A few of my articles have found their way to larger platforms, but people don’t seem to stick around very long.